Kistler-Group/sdbus-cpp/README.md

       Defines version of systemd to be downloaded, built and integrated into sdbus-c++.
 Default value: `242`.

+    * `LIBSYSTEMD_EXTRA_CONFIG_OPTS` [string]

+      Additional options to be passed as-is to the libsystemd build system (meson for systemd v242) in its configure step.
+Can be used for passing e.g. toolchain file path in case of cross builds.
+Default value: empty.

 * `CMAKE_BUILD_TYPE` [string]

   This is a CMake-builtin option.
 Set to `Release` to build sdbus-c++ for production use.
 Set to `Debug` if you want to help further develop (and debug) the library :)